Spectrometer 2.0 - 5.0 μm2

 NLIR spectrometers are also available in convenient bundles that include a light source, optical fibers and probes to perform general transmission and reflection measurements, or measurements on well-defined small areas such as those required during the inspection of small silicon wafer production.
 Get in touch to discuss your application and request a quote for an instrument or a bundle that meet your needs!

-Mid-IR Spectrometer: Bringing Mid-Infrared Light to Near Visible Light
+Mid-IR Spectrometer: upconverting Mid-Infrared Light to NIR Light to reach higher performance

 The NLIR 2.0 – 5.0 µm Mid-IR Spectrometer is based on a novel measurement scheme that upconverts the MIR light to near-visible light.
 Using advanced silicon-based light detectors allows outperforming conventional MIR light detectors in sensitivity, speed, and noise, bringing these attractive features and their advantages to the MIR regime.